 Native hardy shrub for difficult soils and terrains.
 Great for pollinators and birds.

-This article is part of our "trees for bees" series where we feature trees/shrubs that are excellent pollinator forage Smooth Sumac and Staghorn Sumac are common "roadside" plants in North America.
+Staghorn Sumac and smooth sumac are hiding in plain sight!
+They are amazing plants for pollinators and overlooked by almost everyone!
+Smooth Sumac and Staghorn Sumac are common "roadside" plants in North America.
 They are pioneer plants and quickly spread by rhizomes to colonize erosion prone areas.
 They are unique looking shrubs, grow without maintenance, … Continue reading Staghorn Sumac – A blessing to bees and humans

+Black Walnuts may be growing nearby!
+They are native, edible, and important to wildlife.
 Black walnuts are native to the United States and grow in almost every climate/soil type.
 They produce edible nuts that drop in the fall.
 The exact time is a matter of weather.
 Last year, they fell in October.
-This year, the trees started turning yellow in late August, though it was unseasonably cool toward the … Continue reading Black Walnut trees – gathering, cracking and eating!
+This year, the … Continue reading Black Walnut trees – gathering, cracking and eating!